itsxwang/software-development/Frontend/React/Hooks/useEffect.md

 1. #### Relative to Component Rendering
 - Cleanup runs after the component function executes but before:
     - The new effect callback (on updates)
-    - The component unmounts (on removal, re-render)
+    - The component unmounts (means when component removed from the dom)

 2. #### Relative to DOM Updates
 - Cleanup runs after React calculates the new DOM changes but before: